StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 [sysadmin@controller-0 ~(keystone_admin)]$
 ```

-#### Set application configuration via Helm
+#### Modify the app configuration via Helm

 Of course, applications might (and should) [be configurable through the
 environment](https://12factor.net/config) where they are running on.
 The
-demo app is no different and exposes several configurations
+demo app is no different and exposes several configuration options
 via [Helm values](https://helm.sh/docs/chart_best_practices/values/).

+The demo application has multiple components which are deployed as multiple
+instances that are configured differently.
+One of these components is called
-I will create a user-supplied values file that will override a few default
+`central`, which I will deploy now by creating a user-supplied values file
-values to deploy another instance of the application that will act as a
+that will override a few default values:
-`central` (more on what exactly this means at the end of this post):

 ```shell
 cat <<EOF > central-overrides.yml